-Turn the dough out on a lightly floured flat surface and divide the dough in half with a knife.
+Turn the dough out on a lightly floured flat surface and divide it in half with a knife.

 Working with one half at a time, pat the dough into a disc with your hand, then roll the dough out with a rolling pin to 1/4 inch thickness.

-Cut the dough with the cookie cutter, doing one cut out at a time, gently lifting each cookie and placing on the prepare baking sheets.
+Cut the dough with the cookie cutter, doing one cut out cookie at a time, gently lifting each cookie and placing it on the prepared baking sheets.

 Repeat with the other portion of dough, pressing the leftover scraps together and rolling them out for cutting too, so as not to waste any dough.

 Refrigerate the sheets of unbaked cookies for 20 minutes.
 Remove from the fridge and bake for 8-11 minutes until barely golden brown on the very edges.
-The length of cooking time will depend on your oven, so check at 8 minutes for soft cookies..baking for 11 minutes or slightly more will make the cookies crisper (but very good!)
+Cooking time will vary depending on your oven, but check at 8 minutes for soft cookies.
+Remove from oven and cool the cookies completely on racks.

 MELT THE CHOCOLATE

-Place some water in a medium-sized saucepan on the stove-top, and place a heat-proof glass bowl fitted on top.
-The sauce pan only needs an inch or two of water on the bottom, and you don't want the glass bowl to touch the water.
+Place some water in a medium-sized saucepan on the stove-top, and put a heat-proof glass bowl inside the saucepan, keeping an inch or two of room for water on the bottom.
+You don't want the glass bowl (which will be for the chocolate) to touch the water.

-Add the white chocolate, and simmer until melted.
+Add the white chocolate, and stir occassionally until melted.

-Let the chocolate cool for a few minutes, then transfer it to a plastic freezer bag.
-Push all the chocolate in one corner of the freezer bag, then snip off the very end with scissors and squiggle a little white chocolate on each cookie.
-Alternatively, you could drizzle the chocolate with a fork or spoon.
+Cool the chocolate or a few minutes, then transfer it to a plastic freezer bag.
+Push all the chocolate in one corner of the freezer bag, then snip off the end with scissors and squiggle a little white chocolate on each cookie.
+Alternatively, you could simply drizzle the chocolate over the cookies with a fork or spoon.